stefanplesoianu/instagram-clone/README.md

 - Cloudinary for image uploads
 - Error handling across all layers

+Both backends and the frontend contain minimal tests for various functionalities.
+I've used Selenium, Cucumber and Cypress in order to write and run the tests, just to gain practice with these pieces of software.
+The README.md of each component (backends and frontend) contains more information about the tests.

 ## Notes:
 - The project backend contains the Prisma schema file for database table generation, but I used a locally installed Postgres so the information there is not present in this repo.
 Will have to `npm install` the project if forked and run `npx prisma generate` to apply the Prisma database configuration.
 - `.env` is missing so the JavaScript backend will need an `.env` file for the JWT secret (run backend with `npm start`).